Welcome! Please read this page to its conclusion before proceeding to browse or search this project.

 Don't forget our powerful search engine at http://e-family.co.za/ffy/ui49.htm

 And remember to click or right-click the Calendar of Events each day for anniversaries pertaining to individuals (your ancestors) in the project.

-I have created a new list (see Lists tab on click on the bold underlined link which follows) called First People, Slaves, Exiles, Convicts and their families.
-This list highlights first people, slaves, political exiles, convicts and their families.
+Don't forget the list (see Lists tab on click on the bold underlined link which follows) called First People, Slaves, Exiles, Convicts and their families.
+This list highlights first people, slaves, political exiles, convicts, their families and their descendants.
 The list also includes people in mixed unions (formal and otherwise) and their descendants - the extent of which are underestimated by many people.
 Few first people, Khoe, San, etc., are currently included in the project.
 This will change when I have finished entering data from the church and other records of the period and move on to the journals, official correspondence, court records, etc.